Muhammadatifkhan99/Random-Color-Generator/README.md

 - Its very simple and their are no complex styles.
 - Math Object is built-in to JavaScript which is used to generate a random numbers through `random()`.
 - The Page is deployed at the following link: `https://muhammadatifkhan99.github.io/Random-Color-Generator/`.

+## Usage

+Feel free to use or modify the code to suit your needs.
+This is a small step in my journey to improve my coding skills, and I'm open to suggestions or feedback.
+If you want to make improvements to this project you are welcomed.

+## Contributing

+If you'd like to contribute to the project or make improvements, you're welcome to fork the repository and submit a pull request.